The Legend of the Condor Heroes (2017 TV series)

-The Legend of the Condor Heroes is a 2017 Chinese television series adapted from Louis Cha's novel of the same title and a remake of the 1983 Hong Kong television series based on the same novel.
-The series was directed by Jeffrey Chiang and starred Yang Xuwen, Li Yitong, Chen Xingxu and Meng Ziyi in the lead roles.
+The Legend of the Condor Heroes is a 2017 Chinese wuxia television series adapted from the novel of the same title by Jin Yong.
+A remake of the 1983 Hong Kong television series of the same title, it was directed by Jeffrey Chiang and starred Yang Xuwen, Li Yitong, Chen Xingxu and Meng Ziyi in the lead roles.
 It started airing on Dragon TV in mainland China on 9 January 2017, and on TVB Jade in Hong Kong on 8 May 2017.